DivineDragonFanClub/plugin_hub/README.md

 GitHub decided Wikis aren't allowed on private repositories, so explanations will be provided here.

 ## Setup
+> [!WARNING]
-Make sure the Cobalt you use is [v0.28.0](https://github.com/Raytwo/Cobalt/releases/tag/v0.28.0) or higher.
+> Make sure the Cobalt version you use is [v1.0.0](https://github.com/Raytwo/Cobalt/releases/tag/v0.28.0) or higher.

-Plugins go in ``sd:/engage/plugins/`` as ``.nro`` files.
+Plugins go in the [root of your mod](https://github.com/Raytwo/Cobalt/wiki/Managing-your-Mods) as ``.nro`` files.

 1. Install [Rustup](https://rustup.rs/).
 When asked about what kind of toolchain you want between minimal or complete, pick the middle ground.
 2. Open a terminal and run ``cargo install cargo-skyline``
 3. Prepare a directory where you'd like to store your plugin's project
 4. In that directory, run ``cargo skyline new`` followed by your project's name (no space)
 5. You'll be prompted to install the Rust STD.
-This is a heavy and lengthy download, so accept and do something else for 5-10 minutes.
+This is a heavy and lengthy download, so confirm and do something else for 5-10 minutes.
+This is a one time process.

 ## Build
 1. Your project can be built by running ``cargo skyline build --release`` inside of the project's directory.
-2. Assuming your code is correct, the plugin can be found in ``./target/aarch64-skyline-switch/release/`` as a .nro file.
+2. Assuming your code is correct, the plugin can be found in ``./target/aarch64-skyline-switch/release/`` as a ``.nro`` file.

 ## Work environment
 It is recommended to use [VS Code](https://code.visualstudio.com/download) for Rust plugins, as well as the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension.